anyfruit/anyfruit/README.md

 <hr/>

-- 🔭 Working on a mobile app that integrates AI models to assist outdoor enthusiasts in finding local resources, offering QOL utility features, and notifying them of emergencies.
+- 🔭 Developing AI models to assess motor behavior in high-stress scenarios, with applications in healthcare and ergonomics.

-- 👯 I’m looking to collaborate and partner on anything where my efforts will provide help to those in more unfortunate circumstances

-- 🚀 I’m currently learning more about **AI Models, Holographic Technologies, and Augmented Reality applications**

-- 👨‍💻 Some of my projects are available to view at https://www.anyfruit.com OR in this very github.
+- 👯 Open to collaboration on projects aimed at health equity and sustainable development.

+- 🚀 Exploring advancements in Neural Prophets, Predictive Analytics, and Reinforcement Learning.

-- 😄 Pronouns: He/Him/His/They/Them/Theirs
+- 😄 Pronouns: She/Her

 <!--
 - ❤️ I stand in solidarity with those who are under-represented within our tech communities: